-By the turn of the decade, the theoretical (polynomially bounded) promise of [42] interior-point linear programming (LP) approach, and its successors, had been shown to be realized in practice, and theoretical extensions to convex QP were immediate-we note that, as in the LP case, only a small fraction of the methods proposed and analysed have ever been implemented (for exceptions, see [9, 64]).
-Most of the implementations differ from their theoretical counterparts in order to obtain good practical performance, and all of them appear to perform considerably better than their worst-case polynomial bound.
+By the turn of the decade, the theoretical (polynomially bounded) promise of Karmarkar's

-It is now accepted that interior-point and active-set methods are useful alternatives, but frequently the former are the methods of choice when the number of variables is very large.
-Of course, modern SQP methods often require the (approximate) solution of non-convex QPs, for which the above-mentioned interior-point methods cannot offer the same theoretical guarantees, since non-convex QP is known to be an NP-hard problem.
-Nonetheless, it is possible to construct interior-point-like methods, which are both globally convergent, and whose asymptotic convergence behaviour is similar to the locally convex case (see, for example, [14, 18, 65]).
-Early computational experience indicates considerable promise for large (say $n \sim 10^5$) problems.
+(1984) interior-point linear programming (LP) approach, and its successors, had been shown to be realized in practice, and theoretical extensions to convex QP were immediate-we note that, as in the LP case, only a small percentage of the methods proposed and analysed have ever been implemented (for exceptions, see Carpenter, Lustig, Mulvey and Shanno, 1993, and Vanderbei, 1994), most of these differ from their theoretical counterparts in order to obtain good practical performance, and all of them appear to perform considerably better than their worse-case polynomial bound.
+It is now accepted that, at the very least, interior-point and active-set methods are useful alternatives, but frequently the former are the methods of choice when the number of variables is very large.
+Of course, modern SQP methods often require the (approximate) solution of nonconvex QPs, for which the above-mentioned interior-point methods cannot offer the same theoretical guarantees, since non-convex QP is known to be an NP-hard problem.
+Nonetheless, it is possible to construct interior-point-like methods, which are both globally convergent, and whose asymptotic convergence behaviour is as if they are locally convex (see, for example, Vanderbei and Shanno, 1997, Conn, Gould and Toint, 1996, and Conn et al., 1999).
+Early computational experience indicates considerable promise for large (say $n = O(10^5)$) problems.

 One of the means by which methods for unconstrained minimization made the transition from small to large problems was the recognition that it is not necessary to solve the relevant model problem very accurately, at least when far from the solution.
 As we have indicated in Section 3, the same is true for SQP methods.
-However, at present, this either requires that the step is computed as a composite, in which two Cauchy points are determined (see Sections 3.2, 3.3, and 3.6), or as a single step in which an auxiliary computation may be necessary (see Section 3.1).
-As yet, the only method we are aware of that allows a direct truncation of the QP subproblem is the active set method of [49].
+However, at present, this either requires that the step is computed as a composite, in which two Cauchy points are determined (see Sections 3.2, 3.3, and 3.6), or as a single step in which an auxiliary computational may be necessary (see Section 3.1).
+As yet, the only method we are aware of that allows a direct truncation of the QP subproblem is the active set method due to Murray and Prieto (1995).
 The subproblems in both active-set and interior-point methods may be solved by iterative (conjugate gradient-like) methods, although it is crucial, especially for the latter, to use suitable preconditioners.

 Finally, as to which of the two QP alternatives we suggest is appropriate for SQP methods, our answer is both!
 To justify this, we believe that interior-point methods probably hold the advantage for early SQP iterations when the active set has far from settled down.
-By contrast, when the active set is essentially known, a few active-set iterations are often cheaper than applying an interior-point method, since the latter is difficult to "warm start", i.e., start from a known near optimal (but possibly un-centred) vector of variables.
+By contrast, when the active set is essentially know, a few active-set iterations is often cheaper than applying an interior-point method, since the latter is difficult to "warm start", i.e., start from a known near optimal (but possibly un-centred) value.
 Thus we contend that any new SQP method for large-scale nonlinear programming should have access to both interior-point and active-set non-convex QP algorithms.